VOA[M4]: Introduction

 There are at least three ingredients in \eqref{VOAmoduli} that call for immediate attention and will be progressively improved throughout the text, to some extent, even below in this section: the moduli space $\CM_n$, its cohomology, and the extra data $\rho$.
 As for the first ingredient, the most natural candidate for $\CM_n$, namely the moduli space of instantons on $M_4$ with $c_2 (\CE) = n$, is a non-compact singular space which is rather sensitive to metric $g(M_4)$ that makes it hard to find a suitable cohomology theory that would actually be invariant.
 A slightly better candidate, motivated by physics, is the moduli space of solutions to Vafa-Witten equations \cite{Vafa:1994tf} on $M_4$.
 (Part of the reason it is a better-behaved moduli space has to do with the fact that Vafa-Witten theory is an example of {\it balanced} topological theory \cite{Dijkgraaf:1996tz}.)

 Similarly, one needs a suitable cohomology theory, to which K-theory will often provide a first approximation.
-A better candidate, though, is the Floer homology based on topological twist of 5d super-Yang-Mills theory \cite{Haydys:2010dv,Witten:2011zz} that categorifies (numerical) Vafa-Witten invariants of $M_4$: \be
+A better candidate, though, is the Floer homology based on topological twist of 5d super-Yang-Mills theory \cite{Haydys:2010dv,Witten:2011zz} that categorifies (numerical) Vafa-Witten invariants of $M_4$.
+The Floer complex in this five-dimensional theory is constructed by studying solutions to the following partial differential equations (PDEs) on $\R \times M_4$: \be

 \qquad \text{where} \qquad